MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 The last layer to style is the lake monsters.
 1. Activate this layer in the *Layers* panel.
 1. In the *Layer Styling* panel, click on the words *Simple marker*.
 1. Scroll down to the box that contains different marker shapes.
 Circles are the obvious choice for point data, but I like to use squares for my point markers rather than circles because they stand out.
 Both are good options.
-In academic publications, I try to avoidthings like stars.
+In academic publications, I try to avoid shapes like stars.
 They might look silly, but more importantly, they are complex shapes and we're trying to avoid complexity.
 1. For the *Fill color*, I'm going to use straight up black (#000000).
 This will make the points stand out well against the lighter background data.
 1. Adjust the *Size* as needed.
 I'm going to leave this for now until I see how it looks in the composer.